serengil/tensorflow-101/README.md

 # Requirements

 I have tested this repository on the following environments.
+To avoid environmental issues, confirm your environment is same as below.

 ```
 C:\>python --version